 The band rehearsed some more and, writing new material every practice, started playing regularly at Zanzibar in Liverpool.
 More gigs followed at Korova, Bad Format and Head of Steam in Liverpool, Revolver in Birkenhead, the Oxjam Music Festival in Hoylake four years running and Fort Perch Rocks Music Festival in New Brighton for the last three years.

-Unfortunately unforeseen circumstances meant Ray couldn't play drums any longer so Rich switched to the drums and new bass player and Popcorn fan Stuart "Stu-E" Morris was brought in on bass for one gig initially, but he enjoyed it so much he still plays with the band today.
+Unfortunately unforeseen circumstances meant Ray couldn't play for the band any longer so Rich switched to the drums and new bass player and Popcorn fan Stuart "Stu-E" Morris was brought in on bass for one gig initially, but he enjoyed it so much he is now a permanent fixture.

 Asbestos Popcorn play something that might be described as grunge power durge pop punk, or steg rock as they like to label themselves.
-They're loud and they want to crack your skull.
+They're loud and they want make your ears bleed.